 - Answering phones

 Some pharmacies operate by mail-order or website and don't have physical stores.
 These companies still need technicians to help mix medications and fill orders.

 Hospitals, medical research laboratories, home health agencies, clinics, nursing homes and assisted-living facilities also have pharmacies.
 Technicians in these environments must prepare prescriptions according to patients' charts.
 Then they deliver that medication to the patients.
 Technicians also prepare a 24-hour supply of each patient's medication.
 As with retail pharmacies, all work is checked by the pharmacist before it's administered.
 Hospital pharmacy technicians may also be tasked with overseeing the operation of robotic stocking and preparation systems in the pharmacy.

 According to the U.S. Bureau of Labor Statistics (www.bls.gov), technicians in hospitals had higher median hourly pay than those in retail settings.
-Pharmacy technicians who worked in grocery store pharmacies out-earned those in department stores or other general stores.
+Pharmacy technicians who worked in pharmacies and drug stores pharmacies out-earned those in food and beverage stores.